Badrinath Temple: History

 There is no historical record about the temple, but there is a mention of the presiding deity Badrinath in Vedic scriptures (c.
 1750–500 BCE).
 According to some accounts, the shrine was worshipped in some form in the Vedic period.
-The architecture of the temple resembling that of a Buddhist vihara (temple) and the brightly painted facade which is atypical of Buddhist temples leads to the argument.
+Later, during Ashoka's reign, because of the spread of Buddhism, this shrine might have been converted into a Buddhist shrine.
+The temple was a Buddhist shrine till the 8th century and Adi Shankara revived the shrine and converted it to a Hindu temple.
+The architecture of the temple resembling that of a Buddhist vihara (temple) and the brightly painted facade which is typical of Buddhist temples leads to the argument.
 Other accounts relate that it was originally established as a pilgrimage site by Adi Shankara in the ninth century.
-It is believed that Shankara resided in the place for six years from CE 814 to 820.
+It is believed that Shankara resided in the place for six years from 814 to 820 CE.
 He resided six months in Badrinath and the rest of the year in Kedarnath.
 Hindu followers assert that he discovered the deity of Badrinath in the Alaknanda River and enshrined it in a cave near the Tapt Kund hot springs.
-A traditional story asserts that Shankara expelled all the Buddhists in the region with the help of the Parmar ruler king Kanak Pal, however this might be fictitious and very recent.
+A traditional story asserts that Adi Shankara expelled all the Buddhists in the region with the help of the Parmar ruler king Kanak Pal.
 The hereditary successors of the king governed the temple and endowed villages to meet its expenses.
 The income from a set of villages on the route to the temple was used to feed and accommodate pilgrims.
 The Parmar rulers held the title "Bolanda Badrinath", meaning speaking Badrinath.
 They had other titles, including Shri 108 Basdrishcharyaparayan Garharaj Mahimahendra, Dharmabibhab, and Dharamarakshak Sigamani.